IdentityServer/IdentityServer4/docs/topics/resources.rst

 * support for the JWT *aud* claim.
 The value(s) of the audience claim will be the name of the API resource(s)
 * support for adding common user claims across all contained scopes
-* support for introspection by assigning a API secret to the resource
+* support for introspection by assigning an API secret to the resource
 * support for configuring the access token signing algorithm for the resource

 Let's have a look at some example access tokens for the above resource configuration.